istd50043-2023-spring/cohort_problems/cc10/lab10.md

 ```

 If you have any issues, make sure all dependencies are installed, your credentials are working (they refresh often), and you double check the video on eDimension so you don't skip any steps.

+You only have to run launch one time to install the cluster.
+To log in, you just use the instructions in Step 4 below.

 ## Step 4: Test drive the cluster